Find out the key scoring metrics every vendor needs to know before evaluating partner investment prioritization.

 On one hand, vendors need to be more diligent in their scorecarding process, which although time-consuming, unleashes the potential for a more lucrative, long-term relationship.
-Partners, meanwhile, must be more proactive with whom they choose to associate with, which means looking past incentive programs and market position as the only reasons to pursue business together.
+Partners, meanwhile, must be more proactive with whom they choose to associate with.
+This means looking past incentive programs and market position as the only reasons to pursue business together.

-Here, will explore various action-steps vendors can apply to their recruitment, onboarding, and enablement process during PIP evaluation.
+Here, will explore various action-steps vendors can apply to their recruitment,, and during PIP evaluation.
 In particular, the key metrics to consider when formulating your channel partner scorecards, and examples of what those metrics might look like.

 Why Partner Investment Prioritization is Bias